 But before we start, I have a confession to make.

-For more than a half of the year, my bullet journal followed the same layout.
+For more than half of the year, my bullet journal followed the same layout.
 Not that it hasn’t been useful – it sure helped me to get organized and follow through with all the little and big things I had and wanted to do, but it started to be a bit… well, predictive.

 So with the beginning of the new year (the one I believe we all have been waiting for, because 2020 wasn’t as expected, in one form or another), I’ve decided to shake things up a bit and get more creative.

-My idea was to do a different theme for each month, as well to use different page layouts as to add variety (and more fun) to my bullet journal.
+My idea was to do a different theme for each month, as well as to use different page layouts to add variety (and more fun) to my bullet journal.